-Connecting a parallel ATA hard disk drive
+Connecting an additional optical drive, or parallel ATA hard disk drive

-- 1. Locate the two-connector signal cable that comes with your computer or with the new drive. - 2.
-Locate the hard drive cable connector on the system board.
-See "Identifying parts on the system board" on page 11. - 3.
-Connect one end of the signal cable to the drive and the other to the hard drive cable connector on the system board. - 4.
+- 1. Locate the extra connector on the three-connector signal cable that is attached to the PATA IDE connector on the system board.
+See "Identifying parts on the system board" on page 12. - 2.
+Connect the extra connector on the signal cable to the new drive. - 3.
 Locate the extra four-wire power connector and connect it to the drive.